jbanovetz/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-John Banovetz is a graduate student at Purdue University working in the Time Domain Astronomy Group.
-He specializes in supernova remnants, especially using proper motion measurements to determine the age and explosion center of the remnant.
-He also works on creating 3D reconstructions of supernova remnants for morphological comparisons.
+I am a graduate student at Purdue University working in the Time Domain Astronomy Group.
+I specializes in supernova remnants, especially using proper motion measurements to determine the age and explosion center of the remnant.
+In addition, I create 3D reconstructions of supernova remnants for morphological comparisons.

-John also studies diffuse interstellar bands.
-He uses multi epoch observations to gain insights into the origins of the diffuse interstellar band carriers.
+I also study diffuse interstellar bands.
+I use multi epoch observations to gain insights into the origins of the diffuse interstellar band carriers.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_Web.pdf" "newtab" >}}CV{{< /staticref >}}.